brokaw/sicp-study/notes/section-2-2-3.markdown

 `map` can be combined with other procedures `accumulate` and `filter` to build up a conventional way of dealing with sequenced data.
 Two examples from the text:

-**Example 1** This program takes a tree, goes through it to find all leaves containing an odd number, and squares those odd leaves, and adds the squares together.
+**Program 1** This program takes a tree, goes through it to find all leaves containing an odd number, and squares those odd leaves, and adds the squares together.

 {% highlight scm %}
 (define (sum-odd-squares tree)